bigchaindb/bigchaindb/docs/source/topic-guides/timestamps.md

 BigchainDB _doesn't_ use timestamps to determine the order of transactions or blocks.
 In particular, the order of blocks is determined by RethinkDB's changefeed on the bigchain table.

-BigchainDB _does_ use timestamps for some things.
+BigchainDB does use timestamps for some things.
 It uses them to determine if a transaction has been waiting in the backlog for too long (i.e. because the node assigned to it hasn't handled it yet).
 It also uses timestamps to determine the status of timeout conditions (used by escrow).

-## Syncing with Standard Clocks

-A client or node can run an NTP daemon to keep its system clock in sync with standard clocks.
-There's more information about that in the section titled [Sync Your System Clock](../nodes/setup-run-node.html#sync-your-system-clock).

 ## Converting Timestamps to UTC

 It's not always possible to convert a Unix time to a UTC time, because Unix time doesn't have leap seconds, but UTC does.
 That means that there are some Unix times which correspond to two different UTC times.
 Be suspicious of any function which claims to convert Unix time to UTC time.
 It's possible, but to be correct, it would have to give two answers for some Unix times.
-(In theory, leap seconds can be negative, but that has never happened.)

 Leap seconds are rare, so it's usually not a problem to convert a Unix time to a UTC time; just check the converter that you're using to make sure that it's got some sophistication.